2022 League of Legends World Championship

 On August 29, Riot Games announced and revealed the new Summoner's Cup that would be awarded to the winner of the finals.
 "Star Walkin'" was announced as the tournament's theme song, performed by Lil Nas X.

 DRX won the tournament after defeating T1 3–2 in a close final series.
 This was the first international title won by DRX, as well as the first by a play-in team.
 DRX's advance to the finals was widely described by commentators as a Cinderella run.
 DRX was considered an underdog team, having barely qualified for the tournament as South Korea's final seed, and having been pitted against a number of tournament favorites, including defending world champions Edward Gaming.

+This is the last edition of Worlds to feature a round-robin play-in stage and group stage before switching to a GSL-style double-elimination bracket for the play-in stage and a Swiss stage main stage for the next edition of the tournament.

 Qualified teams and rosters

 Qualified teams

 China (LPL) and South Korea (LCK) received an additional spot, totaling up to four representatives each for their respective region.

 Due to the ongoing Russian invasion of Ukraine, CIS (LCL) will not be able to send their representative this year, their slot will be given to the Europe (LEC) due to their strong performance over the past two years, making the LEC having four representatives for the region.

 Top 4 regions in 2022 Mid-Season Invitational (LPL, LCK, LEC, LCS) are seeded to pool 1 in the main event's group stage for the summer champion.